chibicode/chibicode-2018/src/pages/posts/don-t-try-to-be-an-influencer-try-to-be-a-nerd-instead-don-t-try-to-maximize-your-impact-try-to-maximize-your-interest-instead/index.md

 Instead, I now try to be a **nerd** and be devoted to whatever I'm interested in.
 Being influential is secondary or even less important.
 Being a nerd is always a winning strategy - there's no way to lose (unless you try to become the *best* nerd, which you shouldn't try).
 And being devoted to something actually can help you become influential, if you're lucky.

 I no longer care about maximizing my impact to the world.
 I now only care about maximizing my interest for things I like.

-I also realized that I actually couldn't care less about making the world a better place.
+I also realized that I actually couldn't care less about making the world a better place; I'd like the world to be a better place, but to be completely honest, I no longer feel the pressure to be involved in shaping the world.

 This has certainly made me happier.
 Hope this advice helps you somehow.